-IT project managers (PMs) operate much like a manager in the business world.
-They typically oversee a team of IT specialists and open the lines of communication between their team, customers, stakeholders, superiors and anyone else involved in a given project.
-These professionals know the world of IT, but also bring business smarts to the table as they lead their team to an optimal project outcome.
+IT project managers (PMs) typically oversee a team of technical specialists and coordinate their work according to the needs of customers, stakeholders, superiors and anyone else involved in a given project.
+These professionals know the world of IT, but they also bring business awareness to the table as they lead their team to optimal project outcomes.

-What skills do you need to become an IT project manager?
+What does it take to be an effective IT project manager?

-IT project managers must possess a unique blend of business and technology skills.
-They don’t necessarily need to know all of the deep technical details of a technology, but Bisson explains they need an excellent understanding of how the technology works.
+Based on what we’ve heard from our experts, IT project managers must possess a unique blend of business, technology and interpersonal skills.
+They don’t necessarily need to know all of the deep technical details of the technology, but they’ll still need to know enough to effectively work with their teams.

-We used real-time job analysis software from Burning-Glass.com to examine nearly 113,000 IT project manager job postings from the past year.* This data helped us identify the top ten skills employers are seeking in IT project manager prospects.
+With that in mind, we used real-time job analysis software from Burning-Glass.com to examine more than 22,000 IT project manager jobs posted over the past year.1 This data helped us identify some of the top skills employers are seeking in candidates.

 Here’s what we found:

-As you can see, a healthy balance of management skills and technical skills needed to be successful in this position.
-But don’t let this list of skills deter you from pursuing the profession.
+As you can see, a healthy balance of management skills and technical skills is needed to find success in this position.
+But don’t let lack of experience in the items on this list deter you from pursuing the profession.
 Keep reading to learn about the education and training that will help you acquire these abilities.